 We all want to feel loved, accepted, and appreciated by our families, and we all want to make those we love proud.
 And even though it’s wonderful to have all of these things and many others, it’s even more beautiful to be loved for who we truly are.

-There is a path each and every one of us is called to walk upon – a journey to full healing and self-discovery we all need to take.
-And even though the happiness of our parents, our brothers, sisters, children, uncles, cousins, and all family members matter a great deal, it shouldn’t matter more than our own happiness.
+There is a path each and every one of us is called to walk upon, a journey to full healing and self-discovery we all need to take.
+And even though the happiness of our parents, our brothers, sisters, children, uncles, cousins, and all family members matters a great deal, it shouldn’t matter more than our own happiness.
 It shouldn’t matter more than our own journey, our own path and our own purpose and calling in life.

 You might think that making their needs more important than your own is a noble thing to do.
 And you might spend your whole life trying to please them.
 But if in this process of trying to make them happy you forget to be happy yourself, then there’s nothing noble about that.

 What can be noble about betraying yourself – your dreams, your path, and calling in life because you’re afraid to disappoint your family and failing their many expectations?

 What can be noble about making their needs more important than your own sanity, joy, health, and well-being?